Jamila Glass – Dance Educator & Choreographer

 Welcome to JamTown!
 I am Jamila Glass, a creative working in Los Angeles in film and television, and the Artistic Director of L.A.
-Contemporary Dance Company.
+Contemporary Dance Company (LACDC).

-I have taught classes at USC Kaufman, Pace University, CLI Conservatory, UCLA, Loyola Marymount University, Cal State Fullerton, Cal State Long Beach, Loyola Marymount University, Texas Christian University, Hussian College Los Angeles, and Renaissance Arts Academy, and created works for L.A.
-Contemporary Dance Company, Texas Christian University (twice), Cal State Fullerton (twice), Southern Illinois University Edwardsville, and Co/Motion Creation Intensive (Boston).
-Additionally, universities regularly invite me to conduct mock auditions for their seniors and to lead lectures on film directing and working as a choreographer in film and television.
+I have taught classes at USC Kaufman, Pace University, CLI Conservatory, UCLA, Loyola Marymount University, Cal State Fullerton, Cal State Long Beach, Loyola Marymount University, Texas Christian University, Hussian College Los Angeles, Riverside Dance Festival (Florida), and Renaissance Arts Academy, and created works for L.A.
+Contemporary Dance Company, Texas Christian University (twice), Cal State Fullerton (twice), Southern Illinois University Edwardsville, Riverside Dance Festival (Florida), and Co/Motion Creation Intensive (Boston).
+Additionally, universities regularly invite me to conduct mock auditions for their seniors, provide feedback for students, and to lead lectures on film directing and working as a choreographer in film and television.

 My choreography work includes Netflix's Dear White People (Justin Simien) as series choreographer for their final musical season, PRADA’s Galleria campaign (Xavier Dolan/Vogue Italia’s Ferdinando Verderi), Hulu's feature film Bad Hair (Justin Simien), BET's TV series "Twenties" (Emmy award-winning Lena Waithe), and HBO’s The Beauty of Blackness (Tiffany Johnson).
-I recently choreographed and co-directed two commercials for Splice, the music industry's highest quality, royalty-free sample library.
+I also choreographed and co-directed two commercials for Splice, the music industry’s leading royalty-free sample library, and recently began a collaboration with Airbnb Originals, which creates extraordinary experiences exclusively for Airbnb.

 I taught an exclusive multi-day workshop at CLI Conservatory in Massachusetts aimed at preparing students for audition season.
 In a mock audition setting, dancers gained firsthand experience of what it's like to audition for the Los Angeles Contemporary Dance Company.